Managing Agents

 kubectl -n soverenio scale deployment.apps/<DEPLOYMENT_NAME> --replicas=1

 Scaling down interceptors does not offer any practical benefits.
-It is more effective to completely remove the Agent and then bring it back up using the standard update or deploy command.
+It is more effective to completely remove the Sensor and then bring it back up using the standard update or deploy command.